 How can you save money on Dodge Charger car insurance?

 - Increase your deductible: If you have comprehensive and collision coverage, increasing the deductible can save you on premium each month.
-But, make sure you can afford to pay the deductible if you need to use the coverage.
+However, before you increase your deductible, it may be wise to make sure you can afford to pay the deductible if you need to use the coverage.

-- Shop before you buy: Before you commit to a car, get quotes from different carriers with the same coverages to compare for the best rate.
-This can also help you decide if you can afford to buy the car.
+- Shop before you buy: Before you commit to a car, you may want to get car insurance quotes from different carriers with the same coverage types and levels to compare for the best rate.
+Analyzing your insurance quotes can also help you decide if you can afford to buy the car.

 Frequently asked questions